michaelsong-hz/dota-hero-hunt/README.md

 ## License

 Dota Hero Hunt is licensed under the GNU Affero General Public License.
-See `LICENSE` and `COPYING.md` in the root of this repository.
+See `NOTICE` and `LICENSE.md` in the root of this repository.

 ![image](https://www.gnu.org/graphics/agplv3-with-text-162x68.png)